-Even one of the finest cigars will lose its flavor if not properly stored.
-And that is why most cigar lovers own a humidor.
-It’s basically a compartment that you can preserve fine tobacco in.
-And with a little bit of guidance, you don’t have to spend a lot to store your fine cigar.
+Even the finest cigars will lose its flavor if not properly stored. that is why most cigar lovers own a humidor.
+It’s basically a compartment that you can preserve fine tobacco in And with a little bit of guidance, you don’t have to spend a lot to store your fine cigars.

 That said, choosing the right humidor should be as important as choosing the right home for yourself.
-Thankfully, this article is at your best interest.
-Here are 5 step guides to choosing the right humidor for your cigars.
+Thankfully, this article is in your best interest.
+Here are 5 steps to choosing the right humidor for your cigars.

 Steps to Choosing The Right Cigar Humidor

-Cramped conditions with an over-stuffed environment will seriously damage the flavour of your cigars.
+- Cramped conditions with an over-stuffed environment will seriously damage the flavor of your cigars.
 At the same time, when there’s too much room, it will allow your cigars to absorb the humidity from the air around.